lee-lindley/github_blog/_posts/2022-04-30-perl_dbd_oracle_clob.md

 I've waved my hands around a lot and said you can get *CLOB* and *BLOB* data out on the client.
 I showed it with *sqlplus* and *sqlCL*.
 I have used Tom Kyte's *flat* utility for years (though the security mavens don't want me near a C compiler and Devops won't give me a deploy method for it).
 It was time to put up some proof that we can do it all with a scripting language efficiently too.
+Here ya' go.

 Hope this helps.